highright96/issue-service/README.md

 # Issue management service
-This project is an issue management application developed by referring to fastcampus lecture.
+This project is an issue management application

 ## Tech stack
 * **Kotlin** as a main language.